 Frequently complications are a result of defective surgical staplers.
 Most surgical stapler injuries occur because the stapler did not fire properly.
 When the staples misfire, they do not seal properly, causing leakage in or separation of the areas that were stapled.

 Additionally, it can be very difficult to determine the thickness of the tissue being stapled and the surgeon may choose the wrong staple.
 If the staple is too small, the area won’t totally close, causing bodily fluid leakage.
 If the staple is too large, it can cause internal damage.
-It is obvious from all of this information that the risks of complications caused by using surgical staplers is high regardless of whether those are caused by stapler defects or user error.
+It is obvious from all of this information that the risks of complications caused by using surgical staplers are high regardless of whether those are caused by stapler defects or user error.

 Liability for Surgical Stapler Complications in Connecticut

-Defective surgical staplers are determined to be defective if there is clearly a design, manufacturing or marketing flaw.
+Defective surgical staplers are determined to be defective if there is clearly a design, manufacturing, or marketing flaw.
 The surgical stapler may contain serious design issues.
 In addition, flaws can also arise when the device functioned well for a while, then deteriorated causing injury.
 If the surgical stapler was not manufactured properly, it may have a manufacturing flaw.
 False marketing or failure to warn about its risks, can cause marketing flaws.

 Once a surgical stapler has been determined to be defective, it is essential to determine who is liable.
 Liability is proved when the manufacturer (or someone else) had a duty of care, breached that duty of care, and an injury resulted because of that breach.
-Our experienced product liability attorneys in Connecticut can help you prove not only that the surgical stapler in your case was defective, but also who is ultimately liable for the defects, your injuries and for paying you the compensation you deserve.
+Our experienced product liability attorneys in Connecticut can help you prove not only that the surgical stapler in your case was defective, but also who is ultimately liable for the defects, your injuries, and for paying you the compensation you deserve.

 Surgical stapler lawsuits usually involve one of the following claims: